puskarpeter/frinxio.github.io/frinx-machine/use-cases/add-to-inventory-and-install/readme.md

 ## Adding device to inventory

-To add new device to invetory, click on the **Add device** button in the **Device inventory** tab.
+To add a new device to inventory, click on the **Add device** button in the **Device inventory** tab.

 ![Add device to inventory](Add_and_install_new_device.gif)